MorphometricsGroup/EasyDCP/docs/0_Image_acquisition.md

 3. Repeat steps 4 and 5 for all remaining plants.
 We recommend to keep the number of plants per group constant if possible, and keep plant spacing uniform across groups.
 See figure 1a and 1b.

 4. Organize photos into folders by group.
 The root folder can be located anywhere on any drive.
 One folder per one group of plants.
 Even if there is only one group, follow this folder structure.
-Create a `/skip/` folder and copy `/materials/scalebars.csv` and `/materials/orientation.ini` to `/skip/`.
+Create a `\skip\` folder and copy `\materials\scalebars.csv` and `\materials\orientation.ini` to `\skip\`.
 One level of nested folders is also supported, which may be useful for separating images taken from different angles.

    Example: for a given population, assume 9 plants divided into 3 groups of 3 plants each: